-- Instructors (excluding for this requirement teaching assistants enrolled in a graduate program and supervised by faculty) have the authority for the assignment of grades.
+- 1. Instructors (excluding for this requirement teaching assistants enrolled in a graduate program and supervised by faculty) have the authority for the assignment of grades.
 (This requirement allows for collective responsibility, as when a faculty committee has the authority to override a grade on appeal.) - 2.
 The institution refrains from the transcription of credit from other institutions or providers that it will not apply to its own programs. - 3.
 The institution has formal and current written agreements for managing any internships and clinical placements included in its programs. - 4.
-A predominantly or solely single-purpose institution in fields that require licensure for practice is also accredited by or is actively in the process of applying to a recognized specialized accrediting agency for each field, if such agency exists. - 5.
-Instructors communicate course requirements to students in writing and in a timely manner. - 6.
+A predominantly or solely single-purpose institution in fields that require licensure for practice is also accredited by or is actively in the process of applying to a recognized specialized accrediting agency for each field, if such agency exists.

+- 5. Instructors communicate course requirements to students in writing and in a timely manner. - 6.
 Institutional data on assessment of student learning are accurate and address the full range of students who enroll. - 7.
 Institutional data on student retention, persistence, and completion are accurate and address the full range of students who enroll.

-D. Resources, Planning, and Institutional Effectiveness The institution is able to meet its current financial obligations.
-The institution has a prepared budget for the current year and the capacity to compare it with budgets and actual results of previous years.
-The institution has future financial projections addressing its long-term financial sustainability.
-The institution maintains effective systems for collecting, analyzing, and using institutional information.
+D. Resources, Planning, and Institutional Effectiveness

+- 1. The institution is able to meet its current financial obligations. - 2.
+The institution has a prepared budget for the current year and the capacity to compare it with budgets and actual results of previous years. - 3.
+The institution has future financial projections addressing its long-term financial sustainability. - 4.
+The institution maintains effective systems for collecting, analyzing, and using institutional information. - 5.
 The institution undergoes an external audit by a certified public accountant or a public audit agency that reports financial statements on the institution separately from any other related entity or parent corporation.
-For private institutions the audit is annual; for public institutions it is at least every two years.2 The institution's administrative structure includes a chief executive officer, chief financial officer, and chief academic officer (titles may vary) with appropriate credentials and experience and sufficient focus on the institution to ensure appropriate leadership and oversight.
+For private institutions the audit is annual; for public institutions it is at least every two years.2 - 6.
+The institution's administrative structure includes a chief executive officer, chief financial officer, and chief academic officer (titles may vary) with appropriate credentials and experience and sufficient focus on the institution to ensure appropriate leadership and oversight.
 (An institution may outsource its financial functions but must have the capacity to assure the effectiveness of that arrangement.)

-2Institutions under federal control are exempted provided that they have other reliable information to document the institution's fiscal resources and management.
-Policy Number Key Section CRRT: Criteria and Requirements
+2 Institutions under federal control are exempted provided that they have other reliable information to document the institution's fiscal resources and management.

-Chapter B: Criteria for Accreditation

-Part 10: General

-Last Revised: June 2015 First Adopted: February 2012

-Revision History: February 2012, June 2013, June 2014, June 2015
+Policy Number Key

+Section CRRT: Criteria and Requirements Chapter B: Criteria for Accreditation Part 10: General Last Revised: June 2016 First Adopted: February 2012 Revision History: June 2013, June 2014, June 2016 Notes: This policy will sunset on August 31, 2017.
+The revised Assumed Practices adopted June 2015 will be effective for all institutions on September 1, 2017.